connie-chin/rc0124-code-solutions/css-pseudo-classes/css-psuedo-classes-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

 - What is a pseudo-class?
+  a selector that selects elements that are in a specific state (like if they are the first element of their type, or are being hovered over by the mouse pointer). act like they are apart of a class in your document

+pseudo elements start w double colon (ex: ::first-line) start w colon, (ex: :hover)

-- What are CSS pseudo-classes useful for?
+- What are CSS pseudo-classes useful for? useful for making changes in css without writing a bunch of class attributes in html

 ## Notes